cosmos/sdk-tutorials/liquidity-module/index.md

 🌍 Token faucet: http://0.0.0.0:4500
 ```

-Be patient, using the `starport serve` command is powerful and takes a few minutes.
+Be patient, using the `starport chain serve` command is powerful and takes a few minutes.
 You are starting your sovereign application-specific blockchain in development and this command is doing all the work for you.
 Everything you need is being scaffolded so you can focus on business logic.

 ## Configure the Relayer